Constraining the Thin Disc Initial Mass Function using Galactic Classical Cepheids: The Besan c on Galaxy Model

-In figure \ref{IMF} we present the three tested IMFs normalized in the range between 0.09 and 120 $M_\odot$.
+In Figure \ref{IMF}, we present the three tested IMFs normalized in the range between 0.09 and 120 $M_\odot$.
 The normalization has been done in terms of mass.
-To get the mass locked within each mass interval one must solve $\int{m \cdot \xi(m) dm}$ for each mass range.
-The sum of the obtained result for each mass interval is then normalized to one using the continuity coefficients $K_i$ as $\sum_i K_i \cdot \int^{m_{i+1}}_{m_i} m \cdot \xi(m) dm= 1$, i being the index of the mass interval considered (i=1, 3), see \cite{Czekaj2014} section 2.2.1.
-Looking at figure \ref{IMF} we can anticipate the general lines of the simulations.
-Salpeter IMF will produce more stars in the range between 0.09 and 0.5 $M_\odot$ while in the range between 0.5 to about $5 M_\odot$ it will produce less stars than the two other tested IMFs.
-From about $5 M_\odot$ to $120 M_\odot$ Salpeter IMF will be the IMF which will produce more stars.
-If we take a look at the tested IMFs in the Cepheid mass range it is clear that Salpeter will dedicate more mass to the Cepheid production than the other two IMFs.
-Notice however that it will generate less low mass Cepheids (in the range $\approx 3M_\odot$ to $\approx 6M_\odot$) and much more high mass Cepheids ($M>6M_\odot$) than the other tested IMFs.
-Kroupa-Haywood IMF will produce a bit more Cepheids than Haywood-Robin IMF.
+To get the mass locked within each mass interval, one must solve $\int{m \cdot \xi(m) dm}$ for each mass range.
+The sum of the obtained result for each mass interval is then normalized to one using the continuity coefficients $K_i$ as $\sum_i K_i \cdot \int^{m_{i+1}}_{m_i} m \cdot \xi(m) dm= 1$, i being the index of the mass interval considered (i=1, 3), see \cite{Czekaj2014} Section 2.2.1.
+Looking at Figure \ref{IMF}, we can anticipate the general lines of the simulations.
+Salpeter IMF will produce more stars in the range between 0.09 and 0.5 $M_\odot$ while in the range between 0.5 to about $5 M_\odot$, it will produce less stars than the two other tested IMFs.
+From about $5 M_\odot$ to $120 M_\odot,$ Salpeter IMF will be the IMF that produces more stars.
+If we take a look at the tested IMFs in the Cepheid mass range, it is clear that Salpeter will dedicate more mass to the Cepheid production than the other two IMFs.
+We note, however, that the Salpeter IMF generates less low-mass Cepheids (in the range $\approx 3M_\odot$ to $\approx 6M_\odot$) and much more high-mass Cepheids ($M>6M_\odot$) than the other tested IMFs.
+Kroupa-Haywood IMF will produce a few more Cepheids than Haywood-Robin IMF.

-\section{Classical Cepheid observational Data}
+\section{Classical Cepheid observational data}